joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/04/13/espanol/mundo/papa-leon-trump-respuesta.html

 **Many Popes Have Been Entangled in Politics.
 Here Are 5 of Them.**\
-`Leo XIV, under fire from President Trump, has joined predecessors including Francis and John Paul II in confronting political issues.`\
+`Leo XIV, under fire from President Trump, has joined predecessors like Francis and John Paul II in confronting political issues.`\
 https://www.nytimes.com/2026/04/13/world/europe/pope-leo-trump-dispute.html

 **Halle Bailey and Regé-Jean Page on Embracing ‘Cheesy’ Rom-Coms**\